 EZVIZ Mini Trooper

 EZVIZ makes feature-rich but affordable cameras including Mini Trooper, a battery-powered, wireless camera.
 Similar to Arlo, Mini Trooper requires a base station.
 Mini Trooper's base includes a siren, a microSD card slot, and it can control up to six cameras.
 The camera records in HD 720p, offers night vision, and a 116° viewing angle.
-It also has the ability to detect motion and sound but lacks two-way audio.
+It can also detect motion and sound but lacks two-way audio.

 Mini Trooper's battery life is estimated at nine months, although this will vary depending on usage, temperature, and your chosen settings.